unixpickle/harmonizer/USAGE.md

  * stop() - stop the current animation.
 If an animation is paused, it will be cancelled.
 If an animation is not running, this will have no effect.
  * pause() - pause the current animation.
 If no animation is running, this will have no effect.

-It is common to use a *Harmonizer*'s animation for single animation frames.
-For instance, one might use a *Harmonizer* to buffer mouse movements, starting the animation when the mouse moves and processing the event on the next paint.
+It is common to use a *Harmonizer*'s animation to paint a view once on the next animation frame.
 In this case, the 'animationFrame' handler might look something like this:

 ```js
 harmonizer.on('animationFrame', function() {